 General

 The protocol is instantiated by the finite state machine in Figure s8-3a (SAE finite state machine).
-Each instance of the protocol is identified by the peer MAC address.
+Each instance of the protocol is identified by a tuple consisting of the local MAC address and the peer MAC address.
 The model in which SAE is defined consists of a parent process, managed by the SME, which receives messages, and dispatches them to the appropriate protocol instance, also managed by the SME.
 The parent process manages a database of protocol instances indexed by the peer identity.
 Protocol instances maintain state, receive events from the parent process, send events to itself, and output data.

 Modify section 8.2a.8.6.2b as indicated: